SharkUncle/deep-abyss/OWASP_DC.md

 When the scan is finished, check your directory with `ls` or whatever command you use.

-You will see a lot of report in different format.
+You will see a lot of reports in different format.
 This is the results of your scan.

 The most visual is the html, bit personally I prefer the json it is much more useful when you need to script the outputs.